+Summary:

+14/15 companies agree if the UE enters IDLE state, UE should release all of the QoE measurement configurations.
+One company think MBS service type may be supported in this release even though it is deprioritised in the WID.
+Rapporteur understands QoE measurement in IDLE state is out of WID scope, so it is proposed:

+Proposal 3: If the UE enters IDLE state, UE should release all of the QoE measurement configurations.

 Issue 1-2: QoE measurement configuration modification

 Contribution [2] proposes to discuss whether QoE measurement configuration modification should be supported from RAN2 signalling point of view, which is similar to what is already supported for RRM measurements (“AddModList”).